fygen/mdCVformat/README.md

 ### Warsaw University Of Technology
 * Erasmus 2 Term
 * GPA: 70
+* Fields:
-* FIELDS: Faculty of Electrical Engineering / Faculty of Electronics and Information Technology
+    * Faculty of Electrical Engineering
+    * Faculty of Electronics and Information Technology

 #
 # Work Experience: